FACE: Feasible and Actionable Counterfactual Explanations: Feasible Counterfactuals

 \mycommfont[1]{ \ttfamily#1} \SetCommentSty{mycommfont}

 \paragraph{Complexity} Execution of the Shortest Path First Algorithm between two instances can be optimised to have the worst case time complexity of $\mathcal{O}(|E| + |V|log|V|)$ where $|E|$ denotes the number of edges and $|V|$ the number of nodes in the graph.
-This complexity then scales accordingly with the number of candidate targets.
+This complexity then scales accordingly to the number of candidate targets.
 The first term of the complexity -- the number of edges -- can be controlled by the user to a certain extent as it depends on the choice of the distance threshold parameter.
 The second term can also be controlled (and subsequently the first term as well) by reducing the number of instances to be considered, in which case the objective would be similar to the one of ``Prototype Selection''.
-A sub-sampling as simple as a random sampling of the data points, or more sophisticated alternatives such as Maximum Mean Discrepancy (MMD) \cite{kim2016examples, gretton2012kernel}, can be used with a clear trade-off between the accuracy of the generated counterfactuals and the algorithm's speed.
-By defining the problem space in such a way our method is restricted to using paths that jump only in between existing data points with the generated counterfactuals also being part of the data set.
+A sub-sampling as simple as a random sampling of the data points, or more sophisticated alternatives such as Maximum Mean Discrepancy \cite{kim2016examples,gretton2012kernel}, can be used with a clear trade-off between the accuracy of the generated counterfactuals and the algorithm's speed.

 In practice a base graph can be generated and stored with the most generic conditions imposed, e.g., if the data represent people, edges between people of different sex would be removed.
 When an explainee requests a counterfactual, he can impose further restrictions (by removing edges) to create a personalised graph, e.g., this individual is not willing to get divorced.
 On the other hand, if personalised cost function is required, entirely new graph needs to be generated.
 While the theory presented here only holds for continuous distributions, which satisfy the requirements discussed earlier, the approach can still be used with discrete features.